History of Tibet: De facto independence (1912–1951)

-People's Republic of China rule (1950–present)
+People's Republic of China's rule (1950–present)

-In 1949, seeing that the Chinese Communists, with the decisive support from Joseph Stalin, were gaining control of China, the Kashag expelled all Chinese connected with the Chinese government, over the protests of both the Kuomintang and the Communists.
+In 1949, seeing that the Chinese Communists, with the decisive support from Joseph Stalin, were gaining control of China, the Kashag expelled all Chinese who were connected with the Chinese government, triggering protests by both the Kuomintang and the Communists.
 The People's Republic of China (PRC), founded in October 1949 by the victorious Communists under the leadership of Mao Zedong, lost little time in asserting a new Chinese presence in Tibet.
 In October 1950, the People's Liberation Army entered the Tibetan area of Chamdo, defeating sporadic resistance from the Tibetan army.
 In 1951, Tibetan representatives participated in negotiations in Beijing with the Chinese government.
-This resulted in a Seventeen Point Agreement which formalized China's sovereignty over Tibet, but was repudiated by the present Tibetan government-in-exile.
+This resulted in a Seventeen Point Agreement which formalized China's sovereignty over Tibet, the agreement was ratified by the Dalai Lama in 1959, but it was repudiated by the present Tibetan government-in-exile in 2021.

 From the beginning, it was obvious that incorporating Tibet into Communist China would bring two opposite social systems face-to-face.
 In Tibet, however, the Chinese Communists opted not to place social reform as an immediate priority.
 On the contrary, from 1951 to 1959, traditional Tibetan society with its lords and manorial estates continued to function unchanged.
 Despite the presence of twenty thousand Chinese soldiers in Central Tibet, the Dalai Lama's government was permitted to maintain important symbols from its de facto independence period.

 The Communists quickly abolished slavery and serfdom in their traditional forms.
 They also claim to have reduced taxes, unemployment, and beggary, and to have started work projects.
 They established secular schools, thereby breaking the educational monopoly of the monasteries, and they constructed running water and electrical systems in Lhasa.